-The West on Fire At the Huntington At the Huntington-USC Institute on California and the West, a team led by Professor William Deverell places western wildfire in historical context and broadens public awareness of the region's relationship with fire.
+The West on Fire At the Huntington-USC Institute on California and the West, a team led by Professor William Deverell place western wildfire in historical context and broaden public awareness of the region's relationship with fire.
 Pulling together ecologists, Indigenous fire practitioners, U.S. Forest Service personnel, Earth scientists, economists, political scientists, journalists, and many others, The West on Fire initiative is a timely opportunity to develop new ways of thinking about fire in the region.